nwg-piotr/sgtk-menu/README.md

 ## How it works on sway

-The problem to resolve is, that the Gtk.Menu class behaves differently / unexpectedly when open over Wayland and X11 windows.
+The problem to resolve on sway, was, that the Gtk.Menu class behaves differently / unexpectedly when open over Wayland and X11 windows.
 To work it around, the script opens the menu over a (semi-)transparent, floating window, that covers all the screen.

 ## i3 support, floating WMs support